SergiyStoyan/CliverRoutines/README.md

 - serialized types can inherit from another serialized types which may be abstract;

 ### How to use:
-Define classes that is to be serialized and make them a subclass of Cliver.Settings class.
-Anywhere declare public class fields of these types.
+Define types that is to be serialized and make them subclasses of Cliver.Settings class.
+Anywhere you want declare public fields of these types.
 Add the following calls in the beginning of the app:

 (optionally) Cliver.Config.Initialize();

 (mandatory) Cliver.Config.Reload();

 That's all.
-Now the fields will be set to the previously serialized values if any, otherwise keep the values they are initialized with.
+Now the fields will be set to their previously serialized values if any, otherwise keep the values they are initialized with.

 To serialize current value of a field, call Save() on it.